-Contact these Coordinators about these Upcoming Trips:
+Contact these Coordinators about Upcoming Trips (2018):

 And here are our Trip Reports.